-It is not unusual for people to be reluctant about speaking with their doctor about bladder-related symptoms.
-However, working with a physician is important in establishing a diagnosis, ruling out a potentially serious condition, and getting started on treatment.
+It’s not unusual for people to be reluctant about speaking with their doctor about bladder-related symptoms.
+It can be an embarrassing topic.
+Working with your doctor is important in getting a diagnosis, ruling out other conditions, and finding the right treatment.

-An overactive bladder (OAB) evaluation will likely include questions about your medical history; a physical exam focusing on the abdomen, genitals, and nervous system; and one or several diagnostic tests.
-Your doctor will likely request a urine sample for testing and may refer you to a specialist for further evaluation and treatment.
+An overactive bladder (OAB) diagnosis will likely include questions about your medical history, a physical exam, and one or several tests.
+Your doctor will probably request a urine sample for testing, and you may be referred you to a specialist for further evaluation and treatment.

 As part of the diagnostic process, your doctor will ask you questions about your symptoms.
-A bladder diary (or voiding diary) can provide useful information.
-To create a bladder diary, record information about your intake and voiding of fluids over the course of several days.
+A bladder diary can provide useful information.
+This is something you can bring to your appointment that will give your doctor specific details on your condition.
+To create a bladder diary, record information about your intake and urination over the course of several days:

-- Log when you urinate, how long it takes, and the time between each episode
+- Log when you urinate, how long it takes, and the time between each visit to the bathroom.